dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-To solve that particular problem Docker now supports different execution drivers so your application in theory could run potentially on any operating system that supports operating-system-level virtualization and has a execution driver implemented for Docker such as FreeBSD which at this time has an experimental driver for Docker.
+To solve that particular problem Docker now supports different execution drivers so your application in theory could run potentially on any operating system that supports operating-system-level virtualization and has an execution driver implemented for Docker such as FreeBSD which at this time already has an experimental driver for Docker.

 Docker developers have also developed their own execution driver called